 How long do we keep it: we retain your communication data for as long as you continue to engage with us.
 We review the marketing data every year to make sure it is up-to-date and generally keep a copy of correspondence for up to 3 years.
 We delete our suppression lists 3 years after you have either told us you do not want to be contacted and where you have not further engaged with us during that time.

 What are your rights: please see your data protection rights section 6 below.
-You can withdraw consent and unsubscribe from direct marketing at any time by sending an email via the unsubscribe option at the foot of any marketing email, or by contacting us at email@example.com.
+You can change your marketing preferences at any time and instruct us to stop sending marketing communications to you by any method by contacting us at email@example.com.
+You can also withdraw consent and unsubscribe from direct marketing at any time by sending an email via the unsubscribe option at the foot of any marketing email, or by contacting us at firstname.lastname@example.org.

 Do we use any data processors?
 We work with STV Central Limited who provides support and assistance with our communication services.
 We also work with data processors who provide e-mail communication and management services (Accoustic), text communication services (OMG), and our Customer Relationship Management system (thankQ) for database record management purposes.

 - APPEAL PROMOTIONS